 Humanity is very deeply interested and invested in explaining the nature of consciousness.
 However, the problem is that science, religion, art, and philosophy do not really understand what consciousness is, and primarily this is due to the fact that they lack effective methods to really qualify, to measure, to define, a quality of being, a state of perception.
 Everyone believes that they understand what consciousness really is, and yet the evidence is contrary, due to the conflicts between schools, between religions, scientific research, inquiries, theory, schools of thought, philosophy.
 Many times, they fight against each other, contradicting each other, and even contradicting themselves.

 The truth about consciousness is very defined.
 It is a very specific state of perceiving, and yet, the reason why people do not understand it is that they ignore the experiential dimension of perception.
-Science likes to measure consciousness in accordance with qualitative research, when in truth consciousness is a qualitative state.
+Science likes to measure consciousness in accordance with quantitative research, when in truth consciousness is a qualitative state.
 It is a dynamic range of experience, which can only be verified through practice, through facts, through genuine exploration, through introspection of oneself.

 In a superficial sense, people who know that when a boxer is knocked out in a ring, he loses consciousness, and when he awakes again, he has regained it.
 So, people think that consciousness is being physical active, being in the body, being the body itself, in movement, in one’s daily routine, and yet this is a very superficial understanding of what consciousness is, because having energy, and vitality to go through one’s day does not really capture the dynamic spectrum of possibility.